Parlows/data_structures_in_C/README.md

 # Data Structures in C

-I created this project just to train myself in implementing some of the most widespread data structures from scratch in C language, with educational purposes.
+I created this project practice implementing some of the most widespread data structures from scratch in C language, for educational purposes.

-This study will be based on the book _Data Structures Using C_, Second Edition by Yedidyah Langsam, Moshe J. Augenstein and Aaron M. Tenenbaum:
+This study is based on the book _Data Structures Using C_, Second Edition by Yedidyah Langsam, Moshe J. Augenstein and Aaron M. Tenenbaum:

 ```bibtex